 The Anacostia River Sediment Project is focused on the cleanup of contaminated sediments in the Anacostia River.
 It is being implemented by the District’s Department of Energy & Environment (DOEE) and the National Park Service (NPS).
 The project’s overall goal is to protect public health, protect the environment, and finally remove all toxic sediments from locations along the mainstem, Kingman Lake, and Washington Channel.

-Through trash cleanups, introduction of innovative technologies like Bandalong® trash traps and Seabins®, and hard work from our volunteers, we are working towards a trash free Anacostia.
+Through trash cleanups, innovative technologies like Bandalong® trash traps, and hard work from our volunteers, we are working towards a trash free Anacostia.

 Swimming has been illegal in all DC waters since the 1970s, despite these waters being “Class A” waters, or waters designated for primary recreation.
 This came about because of poor local water quality and bacteria flowing into our waterways via sewage, leaky pipes, and pet waste.
 However, due to investments in infrastructure, today Anacostia water quality is better than it has been in years, making some wonder: when can we go swimming?